Citing this Site

 Beery, T. (2012) Sustainable Urban Adventure, InTeGrate.
 Retrieved Jan 29, 2013, from http://serc.carleton.edu/integrate/workshops/sustainability2012/activities/beery.html

 Many pages within our sites list author information (e.g. for a particular example or activity) immediately below the page title.
 In areas of the site where a single author created a group of pages you may need to visit the first page of the set to find the authorship information.
 If no author information is provided you can assume the author is the 'InTeGrate Program'.
 Or feel free to contact us for more detailed authorship information.

 Our pages list the last modification date (effectively the publication date of the current page content) in the page footer.
 The page title can be found across the top of your web browser and the site title usually appears in the banner across the top of the page.

 Copyright & Reuse

 We encourage the reuse and dissemination of the material on this site for noncommercial purposes as long as attribution is retained.
 To this end the material on this site is offered under a Creative Commons license Attribution-NonCommercial-ShareAlike 3.0. unless otherwise noted.
+Any exceptions to this license are noted in the footer of each page where the reuse information is provided for all the files, images and other materials on that page are explained.
 Attribution should include at a minimum a link to the original material on the InTeGrate site and credit to the original author (see above for determining that information).
 In most cases including all the information in the citation format above is preferred.